Vanguard 2: Satellite drag atmospheric density

 Because of its symmetrical shape, Vanguard 2 was selected by the experimenters for use in determining upper atmospheric densities as a function of altitude, latitude, season, and solar activity.
 As the spacecraft continuously orbited, it would lead its predicted positions slightly, accumulating greater and greater advance as it spiraled lower and faster due to the drag of the residual atmosphere.
 By measuring the rate and timing of orbital shifts, the relevant atmosphere's parameters could be back-calculated knowing the body's drag properties.
 It was determined that atmospheric pressures, and thus drag and orbital decay, were higher than anticipated, as Earth's upper atmosphere gradually tapered into space.

 This experiment was planned in great detail prior to launch.
 Initial Naval Research Laboratory (NRL) proposals for Project Vanguard included conical satellite bodies; this eliminated the need for a separate fairing and ejection mechanisms, and their associated weight and failure modes.
 Radio tracking would gather data and establish a position.
 Early in the program, optical tracking (with a Baker-Nunn camera network and human spotters) was added.
 A panel of scientists proposed changing the design to spheres, at least 508 mm in diameter and hopefully 760 mm.
 A sphere would have a constant optical reflection, and constant coefficient of drag, based on size alone, while a cone would vary with orientation.
 James Van Allen proposed a cylinder, which eventually flew.
 The Naval Research Lab finally accepted 160 mm spheres as a "test vehicle", with 508 mm for follow-on satellites.
 The payload weight savings, from reduced size as well as decreased instrumentation in the early satellites, was considered acceptable for the initial launches.
-Afterwards, the later Vanguard rockets had some test instrumentation removed, lightening them enough for the 50.8 cm bodies.
+Afterwards, the later Vanguard rockets had some test instrumentation removed, lightening them enough for the 508 mm bodies.